 I had a small halt in Kolkata.
 A friend who stays next to Jorasanko Thakurbari, which was the residence of Rabindra Nath Tagore, played the guide and took me around the huge house.
-A part of this now houses a university named after Gurudev and a part is dedicated to Museum depicting his life and times.
+A part of this now houses a university named after Gurudev and a part is dedicated to a museum depicting his life and times.
 It is known as Rabindra Bharti Museum.
-I could spend a couple of hours there and had a good insight into his life, lot of which is not popularly known.
+I could spend a couple of hours there and had a good insight into his life, a lot of which is not popularly known.

 Everyone who has studied Indian history would know that Tagore came from the family of Zamindars or landlords.
 This particular house belonged to the large Tagore joint family.
-This is the house where Tagore was born, spent a large part of his life and breathed his last.
-Apparently, he wanted to die in Shantiniketan, the university that he had set up few hundred km’s away from Kolkata.
+This is the house where Tagore was born, spent a large part of his life, and breathed his last.
+Apparently, he wanted to die in Shantiniketan, the university that he had set up a few hundred km’s away from Kolkata.
 But he was brought back to this house during his last days as the required treatment was not available in Shantiniketan.

 Family House of Tagore

 There are quite a few things that catch your eye in the house.
 The house is obviously huge.
 You can see it was meant to house the large family and its support staff.
-There is a dedicated delivery room where all kids of the house used to take birth.
+There is a dedicated delivery room where all kids in the house used to take birth.
 There is a middle courtyard which is like a small auditorium, with stairs for the audience to sit and a small stage for the performers.
 This is my interpretation after watching that space, there was no one there to explain this.
 The room where Tagore lived and died has been preserved in the same way as he used to use it.
 You are not allowed to touch anything or take pictures.

 There are blown up pictures from the various stages of his life.
 So are portraits of all the prominent members of the family and an extended family tree.
 There is Rabindra Sangeet playing melodiously as you walk around.